-Program co-directors are Henry M. Blumberg, professor of medicine, epidemiology and global health, Division of Infectious Diseases, Emory School of Medicine, and Thomas R. Ziegler, professor of medicine, Division of Endocrinology, Emory School of Medicine.
+Program Director is Henry M. Blumberg M.D., professor of medicine, epidemiology and global health, Division of Infectious Diseases, Emory School of Medicine.
 The Master of Science in Clinical Research program is supported by the National Institutes of Health Clinical and Clinical and Translational Science Award (CTSA).